Tekkali: Connectivity

-The nearest airport is the Vishakhapatnam, which is at a distance of 150 km.
+The nearest airport is the Alluri Sitarama Raju International Airport, which is at a distance of 150 km.
 National Highway 16 (Chennai - Kolkata) passes through the town.
 It is well connected with the nearest towns of Nandigam, Palasa, Meliaputti, Chapara, Sompeta, Mandasa, Kaviti, Itchapuram, Narasannapeta, Pathapatnam, Paralakhemundi and the district headquarter Srikakulam.
 Tekkali is 50 km away from Srikakulam headquarter.

 There is a Railway station in Tekkali.
 Another nearby railway station is at Naupada called Naupada Junction (NWP).
 Naupada Junction is 4 km from Tekkali and is accessible by autorickshaws and private bus services.

 Demography

 According to The Imperial Gazetteer of India, Tekkali in 1901 was a Zamindari tahsil in Ganjam district of Madras province.

 Education

 The primary and secondary school education is enabled by government, government-aided and private schools, under the School Education Department of the state of Andhra Pradesh.
 The medium of instruction followed by different schools are English and Telugu.